 The same Spirit that was at work in Jesus is at work in us.

 And we are to do the same works that He did, even greater works (John 14:12).
 To begin to believe this, even in some stumbling way, is to open up vast realms of possibility all around us.
 For the Spirit is always up to something in folks around us.
 We are to listen to Him and then participate with Him in His work.
 This changes the whole climate of the mission.
 It’s not a burden.
 It’s an adventure.

 Walking in this way, I am cultivating a relationship with Holy Spirit as a distinct person, with His own personality and nuances, seeking to listen as to what He might be up to in any situation.
 As He is the instigator of powerful works, I am beginning to see difficult situations as a place to watch mountains move.

-This is my mission for 2021: To walk in Jesus’ mission in the power of the Spirit.
+This is my mission for this year: To walk in Jesus’ mission in the power of the Spirit.

 Bill Delvaux is a graduate of Duke University and Trinity Evangelical Divinity School.
 He has been a church planter, a high school Bible teacher, and a running coach.
 Six years ago, he pioneered Landmark Journey Ministries to help men connect their stories to God’s story through retreats and spiritual direction.
 His newest book, Heroic: The Surprising Path to Manhood, released in April 2019.
 His greatest claim to fame is being married to Heidi for 32 years and having two amazing daughters, Abigail, and Rachel.
 He and his wife currently reside in Franklin, TN.